D-z-V/IRCTC-nlpCaptcha-Solver/README.md

 ## Approach
 The IRCTC website has its captcha service outsourced to [Simpli5d Technologies](https://nlpcaptcha.in/en/index.html) nlpCaptcha.
-Thw way that the captcha woks that it initally shows a variety of differnt types of Captcha like text fill, image clicking ,etc.
+The way that the captcha woks that it initally shows a variety of differnt types of Captcha like text fill, image clicking ,etc.

 ### *Inital Captacha*
 ![inital_captcha](readme-assets/cap1.jpg)